RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

              arrow_dir: str = "",
              use_temp_dir: bool = False):
    ```
-   Return a SensorData object using a dictionary as the data source.

 ### Sensor Data Properties

 This is the publicly accessible property of the SensorData class:

-1. `name`: string; name of sensor
+* `name`: string; name of sensor

 ### Sensor Data Protected Properties

 These are the protected properties of the SensorData class.
 These values are set during initialization of SensorData.
 You must use a function to return or update the values.
 We do not recommend updating or editing these properties without using their accessor functions.

-1. `_type`: SensorType; enumerated type of sensor
+* `_type`: SensorType; enumerated type of sensor
-2. `_data`: Pyarrow table of the sensor data; always has timestamps as the first column, the other columns are the data fields.
+* `_data`: Pyarrow table of the sensor data; always has timestamps as the first column, the other columns are the data fields.
-3. `_sample_rate_hz`: float; sample rate in Hz of the sensor, default np.nan, usually 1/sample_interval_s
+* `_sample_rate_hz`: float; sample rate in Hz of the sensor, default np.nan, usually 1/sample_interval_s
-4. `_sample_interval_s`: float; mean duration in seconds between samples, default np.nan, usually 1/sample_rate
+* `_sample_interval_s`: float; mean duration in seconds between samples, default np.nan, usually 1/sample_rate
-5. `_sample_interval_std_s`: float; standard deviation in seconds between samples, default np.nan
+* `_sample_interval_std_s`: float; standard deviation in seconds between samples, default np.nan
-6. `_is_sample_rate_fixed`: boolean; True if sample rate is expected to be constant, default False
+* `_is_sample_rate_fixed`: boolean; True if sample rate is expected to be constant, default False
-7. `_timestamps_altered`: boolean; True if timestamps in the sensor have been altered from their original values, default False
+* `_timestamps_altered`: boolean; True if timestamps in the sensor have been altered from their original values, default False
-8. `_use_offset_model`: boolean; if True, uses an offset model to correct timestamps, default False
+* `_use_offset_model`: boolean; if True, uses an offset model to correct timestamps, default False
-9. `_fs_writer`: FileSystemWriter; stores the information used to save the data to disk.
+* `_fs_writer`: FileSystemWriter; stores the information used to save the data to disk.
 Defaults to not saving and
   using the current directory.
-10. `_gaps`: List of paired tuples; the timestamps of data points on the edge of data gaps.
+* `_gaps`: List of paired tuples; the timestamps of data points on the edge of data gaps.
 Any point between the timestamps
   is not valid and exists purely to maintain sample rate.
-11. `_errors`: RedVoxExceptions of the sensor data; contains a list of all errors encountered by the sensor.
+* `_errors`: RedVoxExceptions of the sensor data; contains a list of all errors encountered by the sensor.
 This is set by the SDK.

 _[Table of Contents](#table-of-contents)_